Swiss voters reject public aid plan for newspapers, media

 Many other countries in Europe and beyond offer support to newspapers through postal fee discounts, tax breaks and other measures.

-Supporters of the cash injection had countered that journalism, especially in local areas ill-served by big media groups, should be considered a public service, as are many public radio and television broadcasters in Switzerland, around Europe.
+Supporters of the cash injection had countered that journalism, especially in local areas ill-served by big media groups, should be considered a public service, as are many public radio and television broadcasters in Switzerland and around Europe.

 “Media groups are fighting to survive.
 Ad revenues for print press haven’t stopped declining or are getting swallowed up by giants like Facebook and Google, and subscriptions aren’t enough,” the Swiss Green party, which supported the measure, had argued before the vote.